-The Different Moons project developed as part of Horse + Bamboo’s involvement with our local community.
+The Different Moons project developed as part of Horse + Bamboo Theatre‘s involvement with our local community.
 The initial idea was to record the history and stories of some of the many individuals from Pakistan, Bangladesh and India who came to Britain after the Second World War and settled in Rossendale, particularly in Haslingden and Rawtenstall.

 The project was started in 2013 by Joint Artistic Director Bob Frith, but has been led and developed by artists mainly from a South Asian background.
 We used the stories we heard from the first immigrants to inspire and encourage the younger generation of South Asians living locally to express their own feelings and ideas.
 Later on Different Moons developed a wider reach, offering a range of events and creative activities for the South Asian community as well as opening a drop-in centre in Haslingden, the Apna.
-From 2014 to 2016 the project has been funded by the Heritage Lottery Fund, and we would like to acknowledge our gratitude for their enthusiastic support of the project.
+From 2014 to 2016 the project was funded by the Heritage Lottery Fund, and we would like to acknowledge our gratitude for their enthusiastic support of the project.

 What we set out to achieve